Shah-Priyanshu/Handwriting-OCR-Data-Collector/README.md

     cd Handwriting-OCR-Data-Collector
     ```

-2. Install the required packages:
+2. Install the required dependencies:
     ```bash
-    pip install pillow
+    pip install -r requirements.txt
     ```

-## Usage

-1. Run the application:
+3. Run the application:
     ```bash
-    python handwriting_ocr_data_collector.py
+    python main.py
     ```

-2. Use the application to input handwritten characters:
-    - Write characters in the grid.
+## Usage

+### Data Collection

+1. Launch the application and select "Data Collector".
-    - Use the **Save** button to save the samples.
+2. Use the canvas to write the character.
+The grid will help you align your writing.
-    - Use the **Clear** button to clear the grid.
+3. Use the "Clear" button to clear the canvas.
-    - Use the **Sanitize** button to remove blank images.
+4. Use the "Save" button to save the current samples and move to the next character.

-3. The application will automatically prompt the next character to be inputted.
-You can also manually set the character using the **Manual Input** section.

-4. Ensure all lowercase letters are inputted before moving to uppercase letters.

-## How It Works

-### Grid-based Input

-The application displays a grid where users can write multiple samples of a character.
-The samples are saved as individual image files in a structured directory format.

-### State Persistence

-The application saves the state of inputted characters in a file (`state.txt`).
-When restarted, it loads this state and continues from where it left off.
+5. Toggle between uppercase and lowercase using the checkbox.
+6. Use the "Eraser" checkbox to enable erasing mode.
+Click on the cell you want to erase.
+7. Manually select a character by entering it in the input field and clicking "Set Character".

+### Progress and Collected Data

+1. Select "Progress and Collected Data" from the main menu.
+2. View your progress for each character.
+The grid shows the number of samples collected, color-coded:
+    - Red: Less than 18 samples
+    - Yellow: 18 to 35 samples
+    - Green: 36 or more samples
+3. Click on a character to open the folder containing the collected samples for that character.
+If no data is found, a message will be displayed.

 ### Sanitization

-The application includes a sanitization function that scans through the saved images and deletes blank or invalid images to ensure only valid samples are kept.
+1. Use the "Sanitize" button in the Data Collector interface to remove empty images from the saved samples (currently commented out in your code).

+## File Structure

+- `main.py`: Main application entry point.
+- `data_collector.py`: Handles the data collection interface and functionality.
+- `progress.py`: Combines progress tracking and collected data viewing.
+- `handwriting_samples/`: Directory where handwriting samples are stored.
+  - `lowercase/`: Contains folders for each lowercase character.
+  - `uppercase/`: Contains folders for each uppercase character.